 Method 5: Perform a Clean Boot then Install the Updates Again

 If you are not sure how to perform a clean boot, see How to Perform a Clean Boot in Windows 10.

-It’s possible there’re problems with some drivers.
-The steps above may resolve the problem, but if they don’t, try to update the drivers.
+The steps above may resolve the problem, but if they don’t, it’s time to update the drivers.
 If you don’t have the time, patience or computer skills to update the drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):